super3/tolog/README.md

-# Memly
+# Tolog

-Memly is an open-source note-taking application that uses markdown files for storing notes, similar to Logseq.
-It provides a clean and intuitive interface for managing your personal knowledge base.
+Tolog is an open-source todo and journal app that uses markdown files for storing notes, similar to [Logseq](https://logseq.com/).
+Our goal is to provide a simple and intuitive interface to manage your thoughts and get things done.

 ## Features